 “I’ll give you an example,” he said.
 “We have a camera, the stationary camera, the main camera that shoots everything.
 You’re supposed to put your face towards [it] because you want the people at home to see your face.
 [The referee] let me know during the match, face the hard camera so people at home can see your face, and I looked at him and said, ‘What is a hard camera?’”

-McIntyre is not the only Raw Superstar to have come from the United Kingdom.
+McIntyre is not the only Raw Superstar to have come from Europe.
 Universal title contender Finn Balor set social media abuzz when he made a surprise appearance at NXT UK TakeOver: Blackpool to battle Jordan Devlin in an impromptu match during the WWE Network special.
 Could McIntyre be the next WWE Superstar to make a surprise appearance on NXT UK?

 “I’ve already floated the idea that if anything pops up old Drew is needed for, I’d love to go down there, even if it’s not a match, just to talk about the evolution of British wrestling,” he said.